Should the Church Be In Step With the Times?

 Fr.
-Demetrios Serfes took this from the OW #16-17 who took it from Orthodox Russia Nov.
+Demetrios Serfes (Life and Works Vol. 1) took this from the OW #16-17 who took it from Orthodox Russia Nov.
 28, 1966.
-We can guess that Fr.
+We can safely assume Fr.
 Seraphim translated it.

 It is found online in several places, all with the OW introduction: